What to Do After a Bicycle Accident in MA

 • Underinsured motorist insurance: Any cyclist who owns a motor vehicle has the opportunity to purchase excess UIM coverage which provides additional coverage for his or her damages if the at fault driver in the bicycle collision has inadequate liability insurance to pay for all of the cyclist’s damages.
 So, even though your car may be sitting in your driveway, when you or members of your household go out for a bike ride and get hurt due to another driver's negligence, your auto insurance company will provide you with very important protection.
 This insurance is invaluable to carry and is highly recommended.

-Relevant MA Statutes
+Relevant Massachusetts Statutes

 Your Rights and Responsibilities on the Road, MassBike.org